Calpoog/blockchain-ticketing/README.md

 ```

 Copy the mnemonic shown in the console.
 This lets you recall the default account for the ganache blockchain.
-Open the Metamask plugin in your browser and use the dropdown at the top to select "Localhost 8545."
-At the bottom,
+Open the Metamask plugin in your browser and use the dropdown at the top to change the network to "Localhost 8545."
-click "Import using account seed phrase."
-This could open a new window where you have to select "import using seed phrase"
+At the bottom, click "Import using account seed phrase."
+This could open a new window where you have to select
-again.
-Once you get to the textarea for pasting the seed phrase, paste the mnemonic you copied from the console and
+"import using seed phrase" again.
+Once you get to the textarea for pasting the seed phrase, paste the mnemonic you
-choose a password to use for the next time logging into Metamask.
+copied from the console and choose a password to use for the next time logging into Metamask.

 Run the web front-end